Wendi Nancarrow-Carter, MSW, LiCSW

 I am a Licensed Clinical Social Worker in the state of Washington and have practiced as a psychotherapist working with individuals, couples and families since 1992.
 I received my undergraduate degrees in Child Psychology and Spanish from the University of Michigan and attended Loyola University of Chicago for my Masters degree in Clinical Social Work.
 I interned and worked in a variety of settings: adolescent in-patient drug treatment center, Head Start schools, the Chicago public school system, a family therapy organization, Evergreen hospital's In-Home mental health services for the chronically mentally ill and in private practice.

-I also am an adjunct professor at Lake Washington Institute of Technology in the Social Science and Behavioral Health and Social Service Departments, so I bring to the table latest research and learning in the field of psychology and sociology.
+I also am an Associate Professor at Lake Washington Institute of Technology in the Social Science and Behavioral Health and Social Service Departments, so I bring to the table latest research and learning in the field of psychology and sociology.

 My treatment modality is based upon the Family Systems paradigm and I use many cognitive behavioral techniques and evidence based practices (CBT, DBT, positive therapy, motivational therapy, brief treatment) to address emotions thoughts and behaviors.
 Sometimes I use assessment tools in our sessions or questionnaires to learn more about you and your issues; other times I send home work for you to work on; and in some situations I ask other members of your family to participate in the therapeutic process if we decide it would be helpful to you, but this is done with confidentiality being my utmost priority.

 I look forward to our journey working together!